-The scariest day of my career and running my business happened this year.
+The scariest day of my career and running my business happened in 2015.
 It was mid-March and the middle of tax season.
 My server crashed.
 But it didn’t just crash.
 It totally died.
 A computer, not even 6 months old, with multiple hard drives that mirror each other.
 Every file, every folder, every everything (yes I meant to say that) was copied to both hard drives.
 And the whole thing just DIED!!!!

 But despite all the freaking out and panicking, I moved.
 I got to work and got it fixed.
 I called my IT professional.
 They came, they evaluated.
 Then I went shopping.
 I went to a local computer store and bought a computer.
 It wasn’t what I normally buy.
 It wasn’t top of the line.
 It wasn’t a business model.
 It was what I could buy right that minute that would allow me to get working again and immediately.